membilla GmbH

 We only process personal data with the consent of the persons concerned.
 If and to the extent that processing is permissible for other legal reasons, we may refrain from obtaining consent.
 For example, we may process personal data without consent in order to fulfil a contract, to comply with legal obligations or to protect overriding interests.

-In this context, we process in particular information that a data subject voluntarily provides to us when contacting us – for example by post, e-mail, instant messaging, contact form, social media or telephone – or when registering for a user account.
+In this context, we process in particular information that a data subject voluntarily provides to us when contacting us – for example by post, email, instant messaging, contact form, social media or telephone – or when registering for a user account.
 We may store such information in an address book, a customer relationship management system (CRM system) or similar tools.
 If we receive data about other persons, the persons transmitting the data are obliged to guarantee data protection for these persons and to ensure the accuracy of this personal data.

 We also process personal data that we receive from third parties, obtain from publicly accessible sources or collect in the course of our activities, provided that such processing is permitted for legal reasons.